Get Help Now

 Filing a Formal Complaint

-• If a complainant files a formal complaint with the University alleging a violation of the Title IX Policy or Interpersonal Violence and Sexual Misconduct Policy, they can withdrawal the formal complaint at a later time if they decide to do so.
+- If a complainant files a formal complaint with the University alleging a violation of the Title IX Policy or Interpersonal Violence and Sexual Misconduct Policy, they can withdraw the formal complaint at a later time if they decide to do so.

 Advisors